apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

 2. Configure your local virtual environment.

+3. Create a branch and make local changes.

-3. Make your change locally and create a Pull Request from your Fork.
+4. Create a Pull Request from your fork.

-4. Connect with people in the community.
+5. Connect with people in the community.

-5. Pass PR review.
+6. Pass PR review.

 Step 1: Fork the Apache Airflow Repo
 ------------------------------------